tclupper/PythonInstallGuide/Readme.md

 3) [Miniforge3 (ver 24.3.0-0)](Miniforge.md)  (Stripped down version of Anaconda)
 4) [VScode (ver 1.90.0)](VScode.md)  (This is the development IDE that I use)

-NOTE: Jupyter notebooks are best edited using JupyterLab (found in MiniForge).
-However, you can also use VScode to edit Jupyter notebooks, Latex documents, CSS/HTML/Flask apps, as well as Python programs that use tkinter UI.
+NOTE: Jupyter notebooks are best edited using JupyterLab (installed via the Miniforge distribution).
+However, with the proper extensions installed, you can use VScode to edit Jupyter notebooks, Latex documents, CSS/HTML/Flask apps, as well as Python programs that use tkinter UI.

 ## Just as an FYI, Here is a list of other free software that I recommend
-* For Visual Basic and C# applications, I use [Visual Studio Community 2022 (ver 17.10.1)](https://visualstudio.microsoft.com/vs/community)
+* For Visual Basic and C# applications, I use [Visual Studio Community 2022 (ver 17.10.2)](https://visualstudio.microsoft.com/vs/community)

 * Office suite
     * [Libre Office (ver 24.2.4)](https://www.libreoffice.org)